paula-jfe/paula-jfe/README.md

 ### Hi there 👋 I am
 <img src="https://i.postimg.cc/MK94VyRC/nome2.png">

-<p style='text-align: justify'> I'm a full-stack web development student at Trybe and an Electronic Engineer by graduation.
+<p style='text-align: justify;'> I'm a full-stack web development student at Trybe and an Electronic Engineer by graduation.
 I am passionate about technology, programming and companies that overcome the barriers of digital innovation.
 - 💬 I decided to migrate my career to IT bringing all the business analysis baggage that I acquired during more than 5 years of experience in large companies like Monsanto and Kimberly Clark.
 - 🌱 I am currently finishing my master's degree in technological innovation by UNIFESP and recently I was certified in the data analyst bootcamp by IGTI.
 I have basic training in SCRUM and I also have Black Belt certification so I can work with the best of agile and traditional project management. </p>